 Primary schools in disadvantaged areas with vacancies can recruit newly qualified teachers (NQTs) through a number of routes.
 Each has different costs and benefits associated with it.
 This study aimed to compare the outcomes for pupils taught by NQTs from different training routes.
 These were university-based routes such as PGCE, school-routes such as Schools Direct, and the Teach First programme.

-Why are we funding it?
+Why did we fund it?

-How are we evaluating it?
+How did we evaluate it?

 When will the evaluation report be due?